-The Group invested in a financial instrument for short-term investments, included the equity securities listed in Hong Kong and the United States.
-During year ended 31 December 2021, the fair value loss on financial assets at fair value through profit or loss of approximately RMB8,028,000 was recognised in profit or loss (2020: fair value gain of RMB3,696,000).
+The financial instrument for short-term investments included the equity securities listed in Hong Kong and the United States.
+Downward fair value adjustment in valuation the listed equity securities was caused by the overall underperforming investment market and weakened market sentiment.
+As a result, the fair value loss on financial assets at fair value through profit or loss of approximately RMB9,074,000 was recognised in profit or loss for the year ended 31 December 2022 (2021: RMB8,028,000).